smithclay/otlp2parquet/docs/get-started/deployment/cloudflare.md

 # Cloudflare Workers Deployment Guide

-This guide provides a focused workflow for developing, testing, and deploying `otlp2parquet` to Cloudflare Workers with R2 storage.
+This guide shows how to develop, test, and deploy `otlp2parquet` to Cloudflare Workers with R2 storage.

 ## Prerequisites